thiagodnf/publications.js/README.md

 <div id="table"></div>
 ```

-Include the bibtex entries into an div.
+Include the bibtex entries into a div.
 In this case, we added the entry in the 'source' id.
 For example:

 ```html
 <div id="source">